wenytang-ms/vscode-mcp-server/README.md

   - Code quality checks before committing changes
   - Verifying fixes resolved all reported issues
   - Identifying problems in specific files or the entire workspace

+### Shell Tools
+- **execute_shell_command_code**: Executes a shell command in the VS Code integrated terminal with shell integration
+  - Parameters:
+    - `command`: The shell command to execute
+    - `cwd` (optional): Optional working directory for the command (default: '.')

+  This tool is useful for:
+  - Running CLI commands and build operations
+  - Executing git commands
+  - Performing any shell operations that require terminal access
+  - Getting command output for analysis and further processing

 ## Caveats/TODO